freedomfury/documents/projects/solutions/lxd-ci-playbook.md

   hosts: all
   gather_facts: false
 ```
-Run some initial miscellaneous setup tasks.
-This part of the example is somewhat contrived effectively.
-I want to show the use of a vaulted password variable, which would need the secret file to decrypt.
+Perform some initial miscellaneous setup tasks.
+This section of the example seems a bit contrived.
+Essentially, I want to demonstrate the use of a vaulted password variable, which requires the secret file to decrypt.
  ```
   tasks:
     # Misc prerequisites tasks ...